Josh-Gotro/practice-objects-and-arrays/hasketball.md

 tests to have _JavaScript_ validate our nested data structure instead of our error-prone human eyes.

-### Process Tip: Run Only a Few Tests

-When we have a lot of tests and run them all with `learn` and get back all those failing messages it can make us feel sad.
-It's like telling someone you're trying to learn an étude on piano and they keep telling you it's not perfect yet.
-"Yeah, we know, that's why we said we're _l-e-a-r-n-i-n-g_ it."

-We can run a section of our tests by using the following command from the CLI:

-`rspec spec/objectketball_spec.rb -e game_object`

-The thing that lets us run only a portion of the test suite is the `-e` for `--example` flag.
-It means "only run tests in a section that matches the word `game_object`."
-You can read more about it in the [RSpec documentation for `--example`][example].

-The `learn` program uses `rspec` to evaluate test success.
-So, if we get a subset of the tests working, as proved by `rspec`, we can trust that those tests will pass when we run `learn`.

 > **Wisdom**: Move from working to working to working.
 Never let "broken in
 > this way, and that way, and that way" mount up!